mobiusabcb/RLSimulator/README.md

   runs there, but might exhibit some different behavior during start and stop.
 - Stopping and restarting in the Python UI produces a temporary artifact in the graph.
-- If the duration of the data set expires before a stop command, re-starting will require multiple clicks on the start button [Restarting after a stop is not in the requirements from Rocket Lab]
+- If the duration of the data set expires before a stop command, re-starting will require multiple clicks on the start button [Restarting after a stop is not in the requirements]
 - Program doesn't display any license info,e.g. for Qt.
 - Program sends 2 status idle messages when data stops sending, rather than 1.
 # Other comments: